 Amazon Alexa is one of the most capable voice assistants on the market.
 That’s largely due to the skills that let Amazon’s gadgets do far more than the abilities they come with out of the box.

-Start by going to https://blueprints.amazon.com/ and clicking the Skills You’ve Made link at the top of the screen.
+Start by going to https://blueprints.amazon.com/.
+Once you’re there, click on sign in at the top of the screen.
 You’ll then have to log in with your Amazon account details.
-After doing that, you’ll see fields displaying your name, contact details and address.

 2. Choose your template